madfrogsec/how-to-rsa/README.md

    If the challenge is easy enough, this should give you two prime numbers `p` and `q`.

-  * No-brain factorization
+  * Factorization algorithms

    Sometimes you just need to run a general factorization algorithm.
 It could work.
-PS: you are brainless.
-Not the tools.
    Fermat : https://github.com/willyrv/FactoringNumbers
    Msieve : https://github.com/radii/msieve